avadhutp/avadhutp.github.io/_posts/blog/2007-08-24-weapons-of-choice.markdown

 ---
 Most of my development happens in Drupal, PHP, jQuery, MySQL, PostGreSQL, and all good things associated.
 Until recently, I used to swear by separate PHP and Apache installations.
 But managing updates for everything involved—Apache, PHP, jQuery, Drupal—separately had become a real bitch: the innumerable backups, migrations, and restorations.

-So when Drupal 6 was released, I was thrilled with the new <strong><em>Update </em></strong>module.
+So when Drupal 6 was released, I was thrilled with the new **_Update _**module.
 And it was time I found a server-PHP stack that could support production-scale deployments.
 Enter ZendCore.
 The installer not only allows you to use Zend's own PHP (with FastCGI) and Apache Web Server (ZendCoreApache) but also plays nice with your existing installations.
 Buy a subscription with Zend, and they will take care of updating Apache and PHP for you too.
 It also allows you to download and install database servers of your choice—MySQL, DB2, etc.

 ZendCore also comes bundled with Zend Framework, which provides an extremely good set of PHP functionalities.
-I have only gotten as far as <strong><em>Lucene search</em></strong>, but things look very promising.
+I have only gotten as far as **_Lucene search_**, but things look very promising.

 Drupal runs like a peach on this stack, which is most important for me at the moment, and it supports my other custom Web-apps developed using the Zend framework.